LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Introduction

 In this work, we propose a data-aware LoRA initialization method grounded in asymptotic analysis.
 Specifically, we formulate the optimization objective as minimizing the expectation of the discrepancy between the parameters of fine-tuned and target models.
-By applying asymptotic analysis, we reformulate the optimization of the bound of this objective into a quadratic optimization problem with the LoRA initialization parameters as target variables.
+By applying asymptotic analysis, we reformulate the optimization of the bound on this objective into a quadratic optimization problem with the LoRA initialization parameters as target variables.
 The \textbf{Initialization Guidance Matrix}, serving as the coefficient matrix in the quadratic optimization, consists of two terms: a \textbf{variance term}, capturing the uncertainty caused by sampling stochasticity through Fisher information, and a \textbf{bias term}, which relates to the discrepancy between the fine-tuned and target models, approximated via a Fisher–gradient approach that preserves the anisotropic structure of the parameter space.
 Solving this problem yields an optimal initialization strategy for LoRA.
-Building upon this theoretical result, we propose \ourmethod{}, a general data-aware LoRA initialization algorithm.
+Building upon this theory, we propose \ourmethod{}, a general data-aware LoRA initialization algorithm.
 Extensive experiments across multiple tasks demonstrate the effectiveness and robustness of our algorithm.

 In summary, our contributions are as follows: \begin{enumerate} \item \textbf{Theoretical foundation.} We establish a theoretical framework for data-aware LoRA initialization based on asymptotic analysis.
-Our formulation decomposes the fine-tuning error into a variance term and a bias term, yielding a method for computing the optimal LoRA initialization.
+Our formulation decomposes the bound on expected estimation error into a variance term and a bias term, yielding a method for computing the optimal LoRA initialization.

 \item \textbf{Algorithm design.} Building on these theoretical insights, we propose \ourmethod{}, a practical algorithm that leverages a small set of target-domain samples to estimate the statistics required by our theoretical framework and derive the optimal initialization of LoRA.
 The proposed initialization algorithm is architecture-agnostic.